w2vy/FluxVault/README.md

 pip3 install ./FluxVault

-(When beta testing is comlete this library will be deployed as a python package and installed with 'pip3 install fluxvault')
+(When beta testing is complete this library will be deployed as a python package and installed with 'pip3 install fluxvault')

 Windows